1 prolonged release tablet contains 5 mg felodipine and 47.5 mg metoprolol succinate equivalent to 50 mg metoprolol tartrate.

 Toxicology: Preclinical safety data: Available studies concerning general toxicity, genotoxicity and carcinogenicity did not reveal any special risks for humans.
 In animal studies β-receptor blockers caused bradycardia in the fetuses.
 In several species calcium antagonists have caused embryotoxic and/or teratogenic effects, mainly in the form of distal skeletal malformations.
 In reproduction toxicology studies with felodipine, prolonged pregnancy and difficult parturition were observed in rats, and in rabbits poorer development of distal phalanges was seen (probably caused by reduced uteroplacental perfusion).
 These observations do not indicate direct teratogenic effects, but suggest secondary consequences of the pharmacodynamic effects of felodipine.

 The dosage is individual.
 The starting dose is based on experience from earlier treatment with β-receptor blockers or calcium antagonists.
-The normal dosage is one Felodipine/Metoprolol (LOGIMAX) prolonged release tablet (5+50 mg) per day.
+The normal dosage is one Felodipine/Metoprolol succinate (LOGIMAX) prolonged release tablet (5 mg/47.5 mg) per day.
 If required, the dose may be increased to twice daily.

 The prolonged release tablet is given once daily, in the morning.
 The prolonged release tablet must be swallowed with water, and must not be divided, crushed or chewed.
 The prolonged release tablet may be taken on an empty stomach or together with a light meal with a low fat and carbohydrate content.

 Impaired renal function: Impaired renal function does not affect the plasma concentration.
 No dose adjustment is required.
-However, Felodipine/Metoprolol (LOGIMAX) must be used with caution in patients with severely impaired renal function.
-(See Pharmacology: Pharmacokinetics under Actions and Precautions.)
+However, Felodipine/Metoprolol succinate (LOGIMAX) must be used with caution in patients with severely impaired renal function.
+(See Precautions and Pharmacology: Pharmacokinetics under Actions.)

 Impaired hepatic function: A dose adjustment is not usually necessary for patients with hepatic cirrhosis since metoprolol has a low degree of protein binding (5-10%).
-If there are signs of very severely impaired hepatic function (e.g. patients who have undergone shunt surgery) doses higher than Felodipine/Metoprolol (LOGIMAX) (5+50 mg) must not be given.
+If there are signs of very severely impaired hepatic function (e.g. patients who have undergone shunt surgery) doses higher than Felodipine/Metoprolol succinate (LOGIMAX) (5 mg/ 47.5 mg) must not be given.